Summary: in this tutorial, you will learn how HTML forms work and how to process form data in PHP.

 …you’ll see that the page displays an alert.

-Imagine that the script doesn’t just show an alert but loads the malicious code from another server to the user’s web browser, the risk is higher.
+Imagine that the script doesn’t just show an alert but redirect users to a malicious page that mimic the legitimate page, users may enter credential information like username/password and lose it.
 This type of attack is called cross-site scripting (XSS) attack.

-Therefore, before displaying user input on a webpage, you should always escape the data.
-To do that, you use the htmlspecialchars()
+To prevent XSS attacks, before displaying user input on a webpage, you should always escape the data using the htmlspecialchars()

 <?php